All eyes on new TB vaccines – but what’s next after the HLM on TB?

 Author

-Shaun Palmer is a communication specialist at IAVI with a background in global health research and biological sciences.
-Shaun's main focus and passion is TB vaccine advocacy through which he co-leads the TB Vaccine Advocacy Roadmap (TB Vax ARM) coalition and its related global advocacy initiatives, including the TB Vaccine Advocacy Fellowships.
-He additionally leads communication activities for several European-funded studies and has co-chaired IAVI's Global Diversity and Inclusion Committee since its inception in July 2020.
+• Shaun Palmer is a communication and advocacy specialist at IAVI with a background in global health research and biological sciences.
+Shaun's main focus and passion is TB vaccine advocacy through which they lead the TB Vaccine Advocacy Roadmap (TB Vax ARM) coalition and its related global advocacy initiatives, including the TB Vaccine Advocacy Fellowships.
+They also lead communications and advocacy efforts for the Global Forum on TB Vaccines.
+Shaun holds a BA in biological sciences from the University of Cambridge and an MSc in global health research from the Vrije Universiteit Amsterdam.
+They are currently a PhD candidate at Vrije Universiteit, researching equitable resource mobilization and access pathways for vaccine development against NTDs.

 Posted in